The Secret Sauce of Achieving Goals

 Accountability is key.
 Schedules are very important to the success of reaching any goal in life.
 Build a ‘smart’ calendar of tasks and activities that get you from where you are now to your goal.
 Make it a daily habit, a ritual, something you do every single day.
 You can even develop a simple checklist to check off every day to keep you on track.
 Identify what’s not working, modify and also keep doing things that are working well for you.
 You can even ramp up the intensity of what’s really working well for you to achieve your goals faster.

 Are Your Goals Empowering?

 Use positive language, ALWAYS!
 When writing a goal, it’s important to write them in a positive sense, and in a way that empowers you.
 Writing down a goal and then changing the words to sound more positive to make it more empowering.
-For instance, “losing weight” seems like a good goal, but for some people it might signify deprivation.
+For instance, “losing weight” seems like a good goal, but for some people, it might signify deprivation.
 So instead, you might frame the goal as “Look amazing in my bikini for my summer holidays.”
-Or you can focus on energy, confidence.
+Or you can focus on energy and confidence.